geo4lib/geo4libcamp-website/docs/index.md

 ### :octicons-location-24: University of Minnesota, Minneapolis

-!!! abstract ""

-	More information, including calls for proposals and registration coming soon.

 <figure markdown="span">
   ![geo4libcamp logo](images/full-logo.jpg){ width=100%}
   <figcaption>The annual conference for librarians & library technologists working with or supporting the use of maps and spatial data.</figcaption>